Digital-Business-Council/Digital-Business-Council.github.io/pages/tech-zone/edelivery/digital-capability-publisher.md

 # The Digital Capability Publisher specification

+The Digital Capability Locator and Digital Capability Publisher enable an Access Point to determine the destination of a message in a dynamic environment.
+The Digital Capability Publisher provides an Access Point with the answer to the following question:

+*"What are the digital capabilities of business XYZ, what techncal features are supported and who do I contact if I have issues?"*

-The framework depends heavily on the ability to discover detailed service information for any given business identifier.
-The DCP maintains a list of businesses, with a list of services for each business.
-Each service lists supported document formats and transport protocols and holds a digital certificate for message signing and encryption.
+The DCP maintains a list of businesses it services, with a list of services for each business.
+Each service lists supported business processes, document format identifiers and transport protocols.

+The DCP specification is based on the [OASIS Service Metadata Publishing (SMP) Version 1.0 Committee Specification 03](http://docs.oasis-open.org/bdxr/bdx-smp/v1.0/bdx-smp-v1.0.html).

 | Specification URL | Version | Status | API Definition | Issues List |